 Bates Butte, standing at 4,778 ft, was an important fire lookout location in the early 1900s.
 In 1915, a spur telephone line was run to the top of the summit to assist in firefighting efforts.
 The first call was received on this line on July 7th of that year.
 [Forest Lookouts]

 This is a ride suitable for an advanced beginner.
 It has little elevation gain, but it does have about 6 miles of single-track … mostly smooth and rolling with a few roots and a bit of sand.

 There are a bunch of turns, most are unsigned.
-If this is your first time of the route, you most likely will miss a turn, however, the results of a missed turn on non-consequential.
-Hint: watch our GPS track closely!
+If this is your first time of the route, you most likely will miss a turn.
+However, the results of a missed turn on non-consequential.
+Hint: watch your GPS track closely!

-Mostly through the state park and surrounding area which is lightly populated with homes.
+This route runs mostly through the state park and surrounding area, both which are lightly populated with homes.